Tadeusz Mazowiecki: Politician and dissident

 During his parliamentary career, he was an active member of the Commission on Education and the Commission on Work and Social Matters.
 As Poland was effectively a one-party state, the role of the token opposition was mostly symbolic.
 However, some of Mazowiecki's speeches and interpellations made a large impact on Polish society.
 Such was the case of his critique of the official curriculum of Polish schools underlining the crucial role of Karl Marx's historical materialism, or his isolated protest against the new Assemblies Act, effectively putting an end even to a theoretical freedom of assembly in Poland.
 In 1968 he was the only member of parliament to raise the issue of the brutal suppression of the students' demonstrations during the 1968 Polish political crisis.
 In the aftermath of the bloody quelling of the 1970 protests, in which 42 people were killed by the army and the Citizens' Militia, Tadeusz Mazowiecki unsuccessfully demanded that the matter be investigated in order to find those responsible for the bloodshed.
-This and similar acts of questioning the actions of the Communist authorities made Mazowiecki one of the unwanted members of parliament and consequently in 1972 the party did not allow him to run for his fifth term.
+This and similar acts of questioning the actions of the Communist authorities made Mazowiecki one of the unwanted members of parliament and consequently, in 1972, the party did not allow him to run for his fifth term.

-Having left the Sejm, Mazowiecki became the head of Warsaw chapter of the Club of Catholic Intelligentsia and one of the best-known Polish dissidents.
-In early 1976, soon after the publication of the Letter of 59, Mazowiecki initiated a similar letter to the PUWP signed by most members of the former Znak circle.
+Having left the Sejm, Mazowiecki became the head of the Warsaw chapter of the Club of Catholic Intelligentsia and one of the best-known Polish dissidents.
+In early 1976, soon after the publication of the Letter of 59, Mazowiecki initiated a similar letter to the Polish United Workers' Party (PUWP) signed by most members of the former Znak circle.
 Although not a member of the Workers' Defence Committee, he supported it on numerous occasions, notably in the aftermath of the June 1976 protests in Radom and Ursus.
 An heir to a long tradition of organic work, on 22 January 1978 Tadeusz Mazowiecki, together with other Polish dissidents, including Stefan Amsterdamski, Andrzej Celiński and Andrzej Kijowski, became one of the founding members of the Society of Scientific Courses, the predecessor of the Flying University.